syntax-ray/demo-f_e-migration/README.md

 -[] Add SQL to MongoDB script
 -[] Keep design and readme files up to date
 -[] Containerize the entire application
+-[] Add tests to ensure changes do not break the current working implementatiton.
+-[] Send std output to log files
+-[] Add partial table data migration

+## Contributions